danwing/https-local-domains/draft-thomson-https-local-domains.md

 As outlined in the construction of origins for local servers
-{{origin-serialization}}, the ergonomics of an origin that includes a SPKI hash is not always ideal.
+{{origin-serialization}}, the ergonomics of an origin that includes a SPKI hash is not always ideal -- it is not human readable.

 A mitigation for this issue is short names {{short}}.